 There are several things that the dealership’s used-car appraisers will be looking at:

-Mileage: The more miles there is on the odometer, the lower your trade-in’s value will be.
-Vehicle value estimates are typically based on 10 to 12 thousand miles per year.
+Mileage: A vehicle’s trade-in value also tends to decline the more it’s driven.
+Value estimates are typically based on 10 to 12 thousand miles per year.
 If you’re way over that, your value will take a hit.
-If you’re way under the average mileage, you can potentially get more cash out of your ride.
+The upside is that you can potentially get a higher payoff if you’re way under the average mileage.

-Ownership: Vehicles with only one owner are typically more valuable than vehicles with multiple owners.
+Ownership: Models with only one owner are usually more valuable than those with multiple owners.
 The vehicle history report will show the dealer how many owners there have been.

 Vehicle Condition: If a vehicle looks like it has been properly cared for, it will be worth more as a resale on the dealer’s lot.
 If serious reconditioning needs to be performed, the dealer will have to pay for it, and their offer will be lower to account for that added cost.

 Matching Tires: Do all of the tires match, and do they have good tread life left on them?
 Answer yes, and it’s a positive for your car’s value.
 Answer no, and the appraiser may factor the price of replacing the tires into the vehicle’s value.

 Options and Add-Ons: If your vehicle is loaded with factory options, it will be more valuable than a base model of the same car.
 Appraisers will also look at any equipment that you have added and may increase or decrease their offer based on what they find.
 For example, equipment that you added to increase performance, such as massive wheels and low-profile tires, are likely to be seen by used car buyers as luxuries at best or an indication that the car has been abused at worst.
 In short, boring is good when it comes to having your car appraised.